Moelfre, Anglesey

 Moelfre ([ˈmɔɨ̯lvrɛ]) is a village, a community and, until 2012, an electoral ward on the north-east coast of the Isle of Anglesey in Wales.
 The community area covers the village and harbour, and several smaller, dispersed settlements.
 It includes six scheduled Iron Age hut groups and many other sites of archaeological interest.
 The harbour was formerly a local fishing port; a lifeboat station has been based here since 1854.
 Among many shipwrecks off the coast was that of the Royal Charter in 1859.
 Near the modernised lifeboat station is the RNLI Seawatch Centre.
 The coastline includes a rocky headland north of the village and a large sandy beach at Lligwy Bay, both traversed by the Anglesey Coastal Path.
 The 2011 census measured the village population as 710.
 It was estimated at 614 in 2019.

 Location

-The village of Moelfre wraps around a small harbour sheltered from the north by a substantial headland and the rocky island of Ynys Moelfre.
+The village of Moelfre wraps around a small harbour sheltered from the north by a headland and the rocky island of Ynys Moelfre.
 Also within Moelfre Community are the more dispersed settlements of Marian-glas, Llanallgo, Brynrefail and Mynydd Bodafon.
 It had a population of 1,064 at the time of the 2011 UK census.
 The village today has 502 households and 5 per cent unemployment.
 The Royal Mail postcode begins LL72.
 The main road through the community is the A5025, which is a five-minute drive from the village.
 The nearest mainline railway stations are in Bangor and Llanfairpwllgwyngyll.
 These can be reached in under half an hour by bus services which run through the village.